POTSA: A Cross-Lingual Speech Alignment Framework for Speech-to-Text Translation: Abstract

 \section{Abstract}

-Speech Large Language Models (SpeechLLMs) have achieved breakthroughs in multilingual speech-to-text translation (S2TT).
+Speech Large Language Models have achieved breakthroughs in multilingual speech-to-text translation.
 However, existing approaches often overlook semantic commonalities across source languages, leading to biased translation performance.
-In this work, we propose \textbf{POTSA} (Parallel Optimal Transport for Speech Alignment), a new framework based on cross-lingual parallel speech pairs and Optimal Transport (OT), designed to bridge high- and low-resource translation gaps.
-First, we introduce a Bias Compensation module to coarsely align initial speech representations across languages.
-Second, we impose token-level OT constraints on a Q-Former using parallel speech pairs to establish fine-grained consistency of representations.
-Then, we apply a layer scheduling strategy to focus OT constraints on the most semantically beneficial layers.
-Experiments on the FLEURS dataset show that our method achieves SOTA performance, with +0.93 BLEU on average over five common languages and +5.05 BLEU on zero-shot languages, using only 10 hours of parallel speech per source language.
+In this work, we propose POTSA (Parallel Optimal Transport for Speech Alignment), a new framework based on cross-lingual parallel speech pairs and Optimal Transport, designed to bridge high- and low-resource translation gaps.
+First, we introduce a Bias Compensation module to coarsely align initial speech representations.
+Second, we impose token-level OT constraints on a Q-Former using parallel pairs to establish fine-grained representation consistency.
+Then, we apply a layer scheduling strategy to focus OT constraints on semantically beneficial layers.
+Experiments on FLEURS show our method achieves SOTA performance, with +1.29 BLEU over five common languages and +2.93 BLEU on zero-shot languages, using only 10 hours of parallel speech per language